ysig/GraKeL/dev/_sources/user_manual/longer_introduction.rst.txt

 before fit we advise him to use the :code:`fit_transform`, function in the whole of the train and test data and separate the kernel matrices on the result.

 Using a :code:`kernel` type object through the decorator, should be equivalent with doing so without the decorator, if the correct parametrization is given.
-The decorator **does not** restrict any *user-oriented* interface of the kernels except if the user wants to write a kernel of his own.
+The decorator **does not** restrict any *user-oriented* interface of the kernels, except if the user wants to write a kernel of his own.
 If you want to know more about the kernel structure in order to write your own see :ref:`myok`.

 To demonstrate a small example of the above we will construct our own a WL-subtree kernel instead of using the decorator.